vadorovsky/network-types/README.md

 # network-types
-Rust structs representing network-related types (on Layer 2, 3 and 4)
+Rust structs representing network-related types (on Layer 2, 3 and 4) in Linux.